lammps/lammps/doc/src/fix_store_state.rst

 .. warning::

-   When reading data from a restart, the fix command has to be specified **exactly** the same way as before.
+   When reading data from a restart file, this fix command has to be specified **exactly** the same way as before.
 LAMMPS will only check whether a fix is of the same style and has the same fix ID and in case of a match will then try to initialize the fix with the data stored in the binary